-> Most people start on the road to pass the GED, HiSET, or TASC test so that they can get a better job or more education.
+Most people start on the road to pass the GED or HiSET test so that they can get a better job or more education.
 There's another benefit, though, that many people don't take into account: feeling good about yourself.

 Too many smart people feel stupid because they were told they were stupid or because they had problems in school.
 Too many adults feel left behind because those around them have high school and college diplomas.